23 Jul Sod Webworms in Home Lawns

 Sod Webworms in Home Lawns

 Fall is a time to be on the lookout for several different lawn pests, including the sod webworm.
-It is important to note that there is a big difference between the sod webworm, fall webworm, and fall armyworm, as all three are pests commonly found throughout the United States that damage turf extensively.
+It is important to note that there is a big difference between the sod webworm and the fall armyworm, as they are both pests commonly found throughout the United States that damage turf extensively.
 However, they are both different types of worms that change into very different looking moths.
 This Sod University installment discusses what a sod webworm is, how to search for symptoms of an invasion, and how to treat an infestation with both non-chemical and chemical solutions.
-Stay tuned for detailed blogs on the fall webworm and fall armyworm in the future.

 What is a Sod Webworm?